 - We fundraise through donations from the general public, campaigns and events.
 You can read more about these here.

 - We receive funding from our Corporate Partners, Trusts and Foundations.

 - We apply for funding from Government bodies to deliver some of our services on a contracted basis.

-- In 2017, almost 77 per cent of our income was from fundraising.
+- Between October 2020 and September 2021, 75 per cent of our income was from fundraising.

 - The salary of the CEO is €110,000, and is set by the Remuneration Committee of the Board and submitted to the Board for approval.